 Dr. Turnbull has been involved in social development at the grassroots level for most of her life.
 She has participated at the board level in community-health initiatives, francophone daycare, and in the inner-city advocacy of the St. Lawrence Parent Resource Group.
 She served on the national legal committee of the Women’s Legal Education and Action Fund (LEAF) from 2004 to 2007 and on the National Association of Women and the Law special advisory committee on maternity benefits from 2004 to 2008.
 Most recently, she is working with Manitoba Finance as part of the United Nations Platform for Action Committee on the Status of Women advisory group on gender-based budgeting.

 Dr. Turnbull is an active member of several national organizations, including the Canadian Association of Law Teachers (of which she was the president from 2005-2006) and the Association for Research on Mothering.
-She is fluently bilingual and a member of the Centre for Human Rights Research’s advisory board.
+She is also a research affiliate of the Centre for Human Rights Research.
+Turnbull is fluently bilingual and developed, along with co-director Dr. Gerald Heckman, a bilingual program at Robson Hall to promote access to justice in both official languages.

 Wendy Whitecloud’s primary area of interest is Aboriginal law and its effect on First Nations, Metis and Inuit peoples.
 She has taught courses on these topics for nearly two decades in the Faculty of Law at the University of Manitoba.